pvytas/keycloak-express-openid-client/README.md

 The initial admin user and password is defined in the `docker-compose.yml` file and can be changed by editing this file.

-After starting keycloak, point your browser to `https://172.208.26.77:8443/` (replace IP address with your server's address).
+After starting keycloak, point your browser to `https://<host-ip-address>:8443/`.
 This is using a self-signed certificate, so your browser will likely display a warning about this.
 Login as `admin` / `admin` (replace with your own admin userid / password)